OUR EVIDENCE

 Identity Lock and Anchor

-Identity-based behavior change: Oyserman D, et al. Self-concept clarity.
+Identity-based behavior change: Oyserman D, Elmore K, Smith G. Self, self-concept, and identity.
 Handbook of Self and Identity.
 2012.
-Evidence grade: Moderate.
+Evidence grade: Review chapter, Moderate.
+A synthesis of the identity literature, not a primary study.

 ACT self-as-context: Hayes et al., above.
 Psychological flexibility includes the capacity to hold self-concept lightly enough to permit behavioral change without identity threat.